28 Christmas centrepiece ideas to set the scene for festive entertaining

 Similar to our tray idea above, candles can look great as part of a centrepiece created on a wooden board or plank, such as this one.
 You can buy these wood slices from all good DIY retailers, and they're great for creating a festive centrepiece given how similar they look to the trunks of Christmas trees.

-Once you've got yours, add as many of your favourite candles as you like, and fill in the gaps with remaining Christmas decor such as mini Christmas trees, dehydrated fragrant orange slices, and cinnamon sticks.
+Once you've got yours, add as many of your favourite Christmas candles as you like, and fill in the gaps with remaining Christmas decor such as mini Christmas trees, dehydrated fragrant orange slices, and cinnamon sticks.

 24. Create a festive snowy mason jar for your centrepiece

-Another way to elevate your mason jars so that they are Christmas centrepiece worthy is to adorn them with fake snow, so they look as though they've been left outside in a storm for too long.
+Another way to elevate your mason jars so that they are Christmas centrepiece-worthy is to adorn them with fake snow, so they look as though they've been left outside in a storm for too long.

 This is easy to do – simply apply a thin layer of glue around your mason jar, and combine your faux snow (you can buy this in most craft shops), with some glitter.